ImLovinIt/nightscout-sisensingcgm-uploader/README.md

 https://learn.microsoft.com/en-us/azure/cosmos-db/mongodb/prevent-rate-limiting-errors

 ## Obtain Sisensing API Bearer Token
-- Use your main phone the master device and log in with the main device mode to read data from CGM.
+- Use your main phone to log in with the first phone number and select the master device mode to read data from CGM.
-- Use your spare phone and log in as follower mode to retrieve history data stored on the server.
+- Use your spare phone to log in with the second phone number and select follower mode to retrieve history data stored on the server.
 - Install a packet capture app on your spare phone. eg. Http traffic capture for iOS.
 PCAPdroid for andriod.
-- Install the required certificate per the packet capture app instruction.
+- Install the required certificate as per the packet capture app instructions.
 - Scan Sisensing app on your spare phone.
-- Find an entry matching the API address. (ie. `api.sisensing.com/follow/app/follow/myself/glucose/details/devices` for CN server)
+- Find an entry with API address that looks like this `https://api.sisensing.com/follow/app/follow/1234567890/glucose` for A4 (14 days) models or `https://api.sisensing.com/lite-sense-app/follow/info?followId=1234567890` for the 18 months model.
 - Under `Response` json file, you should see a list of glucose entries.
 Congrats.
 You find the correct one.
-- Under `Request header`, find `Authorization:Bearer ...`. "`...`" is your `ss_token`.
+- Under `Request header`, find `Authorization:Bearer abcd...1234`. `abcd...1234` is your `ss_token`.
 - If Sisensing app is reinstalled or logged in on another device with the same phone number, you may need to repeat the above step.

 ## Hashing Nightscout API token